 Dangerous Drugs Linked to TGV

-The following antidepressants have been associated with the development of TGV in children born to mothers who took them during pregnancy:
+The following medications have been associated with the development of transposition of the great vessels in babies born to mothers who take them during pregnancy:

 - Paxil (Paroxetine)

 - Zoloft (Sertraline)

 - Lexapro (Escitalopram)

 - Symbyax (fluoxetine and olanzapine)

 In most cases, the affected individual’s symptoms will improve after surgery to correct the defect.
 Sadly, if corrective surgery is not performed, the life expectancy is only a few months.
 Most infants who undergo arterial switch do not have symptoms after surgery and live normal lives.

 Do I have a TGV birth defects lawsuit?

 The Defective Drug & Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in antidepressant drug birth defects lawsuits.
 We are handling individual litigation nationwide and currently accepting new TGV cases in all 50 states.